codinsonn/aetherspace-green-stack-starter-archive/README.md

 However, unless you will be publishing the package to NPM, it may be best to just install any dependencies in the consuming apps' `/apps/{app-name}-next` or `/apps/{app-name}-expo` workspace instead.

-> A good example of a library package usable by multiple app workspaces in this monorepo is the `/packages/aetherspace` workspace.
-It contains UI primitives like `AetherView`, `AetherImage` & `AetherLink` that are small wrappers for & recommended over react-native's own `View`, `Text` & `Image` components.

 </details>

 ## 👾 Stack and Template benefits + Next steps 👾 <a name="benefits-next-steps"></a>

 If you've read the sections above, It's likely the **ease** of use, **time saving** capabilities and **scalability** of this stack & template are clear.

-The starter repo comes with some opinionated extra packages and abilities.
+The starter repo comes with, or recommends installing, some opinionated extra packages.
-Here's a list of what you can start doing out of the box:
+Here's a list of what you can start doing next:

-- Link pages and screens cross platform with `expo-next-react-navigation` or `<AetherLink>`
+- Link pages and screens cross platform with `expo-next-react-navigation`
-- Use tailwind to style UI responsively on web / mobile with `<AetherView tw="sm:px-2">` / `tailwind-rn`
+- Use tailwind to style UI responsively on web / mobile with `tailwind-rn`
-- Animate UI elements with `<AetherView.Animated>` / `react-native-reanimated` / `moti`
+- Animate UI elements with `react-native-reanimated` / `moti`
 - Add illustrations or icons with `react-native-svg`
-- Bring the power of GraphQL to JSON or REST apis with `aetherResolver()` and Schemas.
 - Add auth with [AuthSession](https://docs.expo.dev/versions/latest/sdk/auth-session/) ([Expo Examples](https://docs.expo.dev/guides/authentication/))
 - Document your components and APIs with Storybook.
 - Deploy to vercel with `yarn deploy` or `vercel --prod --no-clipboard` ([view live](https://aetherspace-green-stack-starter-monorepo.vercel.app/))
 - Deploy to netlify [via this guide](https://www.netlify.com/blog/2020/11/30/how-to-deploy-next.js-sites-to-netlify/) ([view live](https://aetherspace-green-stack-starter-monorepo.netlify.app/))

-If you'd like to continue learning about Aetherspace and the GREEN stack, there are more detailed guides, tips and best-practices in:
+If you'd like to continue learning about the GREEN stack, there are more detailed guides, tips and best-practices in:
-- `AETHERSPACE.md`, `CODEGEN.md`, `NAVIGATION.md` & `API.md` (Aetherspace & Codegen)
+- `AETHERSPACE.md`, `NAVIGATION.md` & `API.md` (Aetherspace & Codegen)
 - `STYLING.md`, `ANIMATING.md` & `DOCUMENTING.md` (GREEN stack How-tos)

 ## 💼 Why this makes sense from a business perspective 💸 <a name="why-this-makes-sense-from-a-business-perspective"></a>